Europe is burning: Four reasons why | DW | 06.08.2021

 So while arson and natural causes such as lightning are equally to blame for starting the fires, extreme heat has increased their intensity and is the real culprit for the destruction wreaked across fire-hit regions.
 This is why at least 55% more area has burned across Europe by August 5 than the average over the previous 12 years.

-This fact is compounded by outdated forest management, and sometimes even the over-protection of natural forests.
+This fact is compounded by outdated forest management, and sometimes even the over-protection of natural forests, for example through fire supression.

 A fire on August 1 blazed through the Pineta Dannunziana, an urban pine forest in the Italian city of Pescara, forcing 800 people to evacuate.
-But because the area is a protected nature reserve it is not subject to forest management, and therefore not regularly cleared of debris.
+But because the area is a protected nature reserve, it is not subject to forest management such as regular clearing of undergrowth or being subjected to controlled burns.
 "The undergrowth burned very quickly," said Carlo Masci, mayor of Pescara.

 "In most Mediterranean regions, the current wildfire management policies are generally too focused on suppression and are no longer adapted to the ongoing global change," wrote the authors of a 2021 study on "Understanding Changes to Fires in Southern Europe."